Variation Spaces for Multi-Output Neural Networks: Insights on Multi-Task Learning and Network Compression: Vector-Valued Variation Spaces

 where the second equality uses the fact that the Dirac measures have disjoint support and the third equality follows from the property that $\norm{a \delta_{\vec{u}}}_{\M(\Sph^d)} = \abs{a}$, where $a \in \R$ and $\vec{u} \in \Sph^d$.
 The final quantity on the right above is the $\ell^1$-norm of all the output weights, which is precisely the regularization term in \eqref{opt:path-norm-sphere}.
 Furthermore, if the activation function is homogeneous, then, by the NBT (\cref{thm:neural_balance}), the regularization of this quantity is equivalent to weight-decay regularization.
 Therefore, training a scalar-output shallow neural network with weight decay penalizes the variation norm of the network.

 \begin{remark} To consider the unregularized bias scenario, the integral in \cref{eq:scalar-convex-NN} would instead take the form of an integral combination of neurons of the form $\vec{x} \mapsto \sigma(\vec{w}^\T\vec{x} + b)$, $(\vec{w}, b) \in \Sph^{d-1} \times \R$, against the measure $\nu \in \M(\Sph^{d-1} \times \R)$.
-This is discussed in \citet[Appendix B]{ongie2019function} for the case when $\sigma$ is the ReLU.
+The precise details are discussed by \citet[Appendix B]{ongie2019function} in the case when $\sigma$ is the ReLU.
 In that case, the corresponding variation space has an analytic description via the Radon transform~\citep{ongie2019function,parhi2021banach}.
 In this paper, we focus on the regularized bias scenario for notational convenience.
 As discussed in \cref{sec:nbt}, all results presented in this paper hold in the unregularized bias scenario. \end{remark}